geopandas/pyogrio/docs/source/introduction.md

 ## Filter records by attribute value

 You can use the `where` parameter to filter features in layer by attribute values.
-If the datasource natively supports SQL, its specific SQL dialect should be used (eg. SQLite and GeoPackage:
+If the data source natively supports SQL, its specific SQL dialect should be used (eg. SQLite and GeoPackage:
 [SQLITE](https://gdal.org/user/sql_sqlite_dialect.html#sql-sqlite-dialect), PostgreSQL).
 If it doesn't, the [OGRSQL WHERE](https://gdal.org/user/ogr_sql_dialect.html#where)